neondatabase/website/content/docs/postgres/query-performance.md

 ### Check for missing indexes

 This query checks for potential indexing opportunities in a given schema by comparing sequential scans and index scans.
-The query suggests whether to "Check indexes" based on whether the number of sequential scans exceeds the number of index scans (if any).
-It prioritizes tables with a higher discrepancy between sequential and index scans and limits the results to the top 10 tables for a quick review.
+The query suggests to "Check indexes" based on whether the number of sequential scans exceeds the number of index scans.

 ```sql
 SELECT